Danzig crisis: Tientsin incident

+French ambassador to Germany ignored by Bonnet

 The nature of the Danzig crisis with Germany demanding that the Free City of Danzig, a city that was mostly German to "go home to the Reich" and already under the control of the Nazi Party posed major difficulties for France and Britain.
 Robert Coulondre, the French ambassador in Berlin, noted in a dispatch to Paris on 21 June 1939:"The majority of the accredited diplomats in Berlin try to see what could be a compromise solution and are alarmed that they do not.
 Thus, they are trapped in a sort of contradiction, for the moment one admits, and they admit it, the unlimited nature of German National Socialist demands, then there is no hope of ending them by settling the crisis of Danzig, and consequently there is no advantage of compromising oneself on the subject.
 On the contrary there are major disadvantages".
 On 24 June 1939, Coulondre visited Paris to meet Bonnet.
 Coulondre charged that Bonnet's equivocal statements to Johannes von Welczeck, the German ambassador in Paris, about what France would do if Germany invaded Poland had convinced Ribbentrop that France would do nothing.
 Coulondre advised Bonnet to make an unequivocal statement to Welczeck that France would stand by its alliance with Poland if Germany invaded, advice that Bonnet ignored.
 On 20 June 1939, the former German ambassador to Italy, Count Ulrich von Hassell wrote in his diary: "According to all reports, Ribbentrop is the man who has the most influence with Hitler".